Latin hip-hop: Mexico

-Narco Rap
+Narco rap

 A music scene, similar to the early underground gangsta rap scene, has emerged in northeastern Mexico (Nuevo León, Tamaulipas and Coahuila), where the musical phenomenon of hip-hop is being co-opted by the influence of organized crime and the drug war in the region.

 Some of the main exponents of the genre are Cano y Blunt, DemenT and Big Los.

-Argentina & Uruguay
+Argentina and Uruguay

 There are many hip-hop scenes in Latin America, including a growing rap movement in Buenos Aires and Montevideo.

 Hip-hop in Uruguay has had a significant presence since the late 1990s, with groups such as Sudacas en Guerra, Oeste Pro Funk, Plátano Macho and El Peyote Asesino.
 Starting in 2003, the genre began to develop progressively in the country, especially after latejapride* joined Bizarro Records.
 Since then, numerous groups and artists have emerged on the Uruguayan hip-hop scene, including Beat Urbano, Arrajatabla Flow Club & The Warriors, Magia Negra Squad, Primate and Cubaguayo, among others.

 Introduction: Since the late 1990s, Uruguay has witnessed the development of a thriving hip-hop scene, marked by the contributions of early pioneers and a variety of influential groups.

 2003 Onwards: A significant turning point was latejapride*'s signing with Bizarro Records, which led to a progressive development of the genre.

 New Artists and Challenges: The emergence of acts like Beat Urbano, Arrajatabla Flow Club & The Warriors, and Magia Negra Squad, as well as the challenges faced, including the tragic murder of rapper Plef, illustrate the scene's evolution and resilience.